Percydale, Victoria

+History

 The Percydale area was known as Fiddlers Creek when alluvial gold was first identified there in 1854.
 A further find in 1869 led to a gold rush with a population over 2000 people when a school was opened in 1870.
 It appears to have been named after a son of Police Magistrate Charles Carr.
 The school closed in 1942.
 The town also had both Episcopalian and Wesleyan churches.
 There is a Percydale Goldfields Heritage Tour which includes visible remains of that history.

-The area is now better known as part of the Pyrenees wine region with several vineyards and cellar doors.